 Choosing a Test

-When choosing a test option pick the one that best matches your needs, timeframe, convenience level and test type.
+When choosing a sleep apnea test Australia option pick the one that best matches your needs, timeframe, convenience level and test type.

 Speed & Convenience

-Speed and convenience matter to you.
+At home sleep apnea tests are fast and convenient.
 Test results emailed to you within 48hours.
 Order equipment online and have it posted to your chosen address.
 Start device via mobile app.
 No GP referral required.
 Analysed and sleep report written by an Australian Sleep & Respiratory Physician.
 Perfect for the time-poor person wanting to expedite getting tested, get results fast, and receive treatment recommendations within 48 hours.

 Collect from clinic